The Third Party Litigation Funding Law Review: New Zealand

 - the potential for conflicts of interest; and

-- disclosure requirements
+- disclosure requirements.57

-Ultimately, the Law Commission will make recommendations in a final report to the Minister of Justice.
+Ultimately, the Commission will make recommendations in a final report to the Minister of Justice.
 As at the time of writing, no final completion date for the review has been set.

 Once completed, the government will decide whether to accept or reject some or all the recommendations.
 If some or all are accepted and legislation is required, a bill is prepared and introduced to Parliament in the ordinary way.
 Unless urgency is required, the process can take several Parliamentary sessions over one or more years before legislation is enacted.